 Bard settled many of the cases in the Rhode Island MDL in 2011.7 However, thousands of lawsuits remain in that case.

 There are more than 14,000 hernia mesh lawsuits pending in federal court in the Southern District of Ohio.
 They are all being heard by Chief Judge Edmund A. Sargus.
-The first MDL bellwether trial was a victory for Bard, but the second bellwether trial was a victory for the plaintiff.
+The first MDL bellwether trial was a victory for Bard, but the second and third bellwether trials were victories for the plaintiffs.
 More trials are coming up.8

 7. Who is Bard/Davol?